Ramisacode/BalanceUp/Backend/README.md

 ## How to run

 ### Step 0.
-Create key.json file in root directory, and contents should be the openapi key
+Create key.json file in root directory, and contents should be the Segment API key

+#### Segmind (https://www.segmind.com/) is the platform that lets us access OPENAI's o1-preview model
 ```
-{"key": "OPENAI Key"}
+{"key": "Segmind API Key"}
 ```

 ### Pip install any package you need, then run below command